aurorascharff/next15-filterlist/STEPS.md

 ## Improve Speed Index with Partial Pre-rendering

-- Let's explore some canary upcoming features in Next.js that I am looking forward to.
+- Let's try out some upcoming features in Next.js that I am looking forward to.
 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project info data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using for example fetch options, or, the experimental Next.js directive "use cache" and its related APIs.
 Wasting resources and time.
 Static is the fastest.
 - (Although, keep it mind that it's not relevant to user speficic data, this is mostly a showcase of the feature.)